 A system of internal controls shall be documented in writing and shall be designed to prevent losses of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by employees and management of the City.
 Controls deemed most important shall include: control of collusion, separation of duties, separation of transaction authority from accounting and recordkeeping, independent safekeeping and custodial duties, avoidance of bearer-form securities, clear delegation of authority, specific limitations regarding securities losses, written confirmation of telephone transactions, and limiting the number of authorized investment officials.
-These controls shall be reviewed periodically by the City's independent audit firm.
+These controls shall be reviewed by the City's independent audit firm as part of the annual audit.